4W4I5/Semester-7-Notes/IA/Finals Prep/Finals Prep Notes.md

 	- Amount of effort required
 	- Estimated capital and noncapital expenses
 	- Identification of dependencies between/among tasks
-- Ea+ch major WBS task is further divided into smaller tasks or specific action steps.
+- Each major WBS task is further divided into smaller tasks or specific action steps.

 ## Project Planning Considerations